iagomoreira/challenges/problems/b3_call_billing.md

 ### Background Information

-The way this is actually done in Talkdesk is by using RabbitMQ PubSub capaibilites to emit events and have the appropriate system consume those events.
+The way this is actually done in Talkdesk is by using RabbitMQ PubSub capabilities to emit events and have the appropriate system consume those events.
 A sample of events that you'll see pass through are:

 * **call_initiated** - When a Customer starts a call to a Talkdesk, before it actually starts to ring
 * **call_answered** - When an Agent picks up a call